 Commonly found on racks in supermarkets and convenience stores, these publications exist to either promote a real estate company or sell advertising.
 They contain no useful information for buyers, and due to the time lag between printing to actually being picked up and read (minimum 2 weeks), the listings are already out of date before they are ever seen.

 For-Sale-By-Owner websites get an insignificant amount of traffic from buyers.
 Buyers who do take a look get discouraged quickly by the limited selection and from the lack of a response from sellers when they try to make contact.
 Many of the ads are outdated and the homes are off the market, so sellers often don’t respond.
 FSBO websites, online ads and FSBO yard signs tend to attract investors looking for bargains, agents soliciting listings, and unqualified buyers looking for owner financing.

-A very unproductive method some agents like to tell their clients about (as though it had value) is mass emails to agents informing them of a house for sale.
+A very unproductive method some agents like to tell their clients about (as though it has value) is mass emails to agents informing them of a house for sale.
 Agents have access to MLS, and don’t need to be spammed with such information – it’s just an annoyance.
 The first thing the typical agent does when checking emails is delete the “House for sale” spam emails from other agents.
 Many agents mark the sender as a spammer in their email program, causing any legitimate future emails (including offers) from the spamming agent to go directly into the trash.

 Value of Obtaining Showing Agent Feedback